-The Subirrigated site has a seasonal water table that influences the kinds and amounts of vegetation on this site.
-The water table in some areas is anthropogenic, caused by seepage from nearby irrigation ditches, canals, and
+There is a seasonal water table that influences the kinds and amounts of vegetation on this site.
+All of the soils in this ESD are hydric soils.

+Note: The water table in some areas is artificially induced, caused by seepage from nearby irrigation ditches, canals, and reservoirs.